 Trucking Industry’s Responsibility

 The trucking industry plays a crucial role in the nation’s economy, with trucks responsible for transporting a significant portion of goods across the country.
-Given their size, weight, and potential danger, trucking companies must prioritize safety and ensure compliance with federal and state regulations.
+Given their size, weight, and potential danger, transport firms must prioritize safety and establish compliance with federal and state regulations.

 Here’s a breakdown of the trucking industry’s responsibilities: